Here I present a collection of Pakistani Mutton Recipes. For easy navigation, I divide the collection into mutton cuts and mutton mince.

 Honestly, I wished to post these Pakistani Mutton recipes round up next year with many more recipes but then I changed my mind as seasonal roundups really help easy navigation of the site.
 Please mention your favorite mutton recipe requests in the comment.

-Indian / Pakistan Mutton Recipes for Eid ul Adha
+Pakistan Mutton Recipes

 A classic North Indian curry made in tomato based gravy.
 It is very aromatic with fenugreek leaves and delicious.
 This is super easy to make and is a family favourite recipe.